microsoft/healthfutures-evagg/README.md

 Various concrete components in the library code (e.g. `OpenAIClient`, `NcbiLookupClient`) require runtime configuration and/or secrets passed in as constructor arguments in order to securely access external resources.
 This is done via settings dictionaries that are instantiated with an appropriate factory specified in the app spec yaml.
-The most common built in factory is `lib.evagg.svc.get_dotenv_settings`, which reads all settings with a given prefix (e.g. `AZURE_OPENAI_`) from a `.env` file in the repo root and parses them into a corresponding settings dictionary.
+The most common built in factory is `lib.evagg.utils.get_dotenv_settings`, which reads all settings with a given prefix (e.g. `AZURE_OPENAI_`) from a `.env` file in the repo root and parses them into a corresponding settings dictionary.
 A template file `template.env` documenting known component settings is offered at the repo root - to get started, copy this file , rename to `.env`, and fill it in with actual secrets as needed.

-For development on this repo from within [Codespaces](#codespaces-setup), make use of the analogous factory `lib.evagg.svc.get_env_settings` in the app spec, which reads settings in from environment variables.
+For development on this repo from within [Codespaces](#codespaces-setup), make use of the analogous factory `lib.evagg.utils.get_env_settings` in the app spec, which reads settings in from environment variables.
 Create the required GitHub secrets and settings by following [these instructions](https://docs.github.com/en/codespaces/managing-your-codespaces/managing-secrets-for-your-codespaces) and granting the ev-agg-exp repo access to those secrets.